Detroit Pistons: Mascot

 Hooper is the mascot of the Pistons.
 He is depicted as a horse wearing a Pistons jersey.
 The symbolism is, that like the pistons they are named after, the team produces horsepower.
-Hooper became a part of the team on November 1, 1996, replacing Sir Slam A Lot.
+Hooper became a part of the team on November 1, 1996, replacing Sir Slam A Lot, a knight-themed mascot introduced in 1994.

 Though Hooper was introduced during the teal era to coincide with the Pistons' original equestrian logo, his popularity allowed him to remain a part of the team, despite the horsepower theme being phased out in 2005.

 Origins of the Bad Boys nickname

 At the start of the 1987–88 season, Al Davis, owner of the then Los Angeles Raiders, sent Raiders merchandise to the Pistons to acknowledge the shared view of the teams and their physical style of play.
 Dan Hauser, Pistons vice-president of Marketing said, "Al sent us Raiders sweaters, and when we played Golden State in Oakland, Al had Raiders warm-ups for us with our names and numbers on them.
 The rough bad-boy fighting style of the Raiders fits our image.
 That's why, at our home games at the Palace, you see a sea of black: black caps, black T-shirts, black sweatshirts".

 The end of season video yearbook produced by the NBA was titled Bad Boys.
 Due to these factors, the name and image was embraced by the players and fans.
 Pistons guard Joe Dumars said, "You can't be great in this league and have zero identity."
 Hudson Soft would later develop and publish Bill Laimbeer's Combat Basketball, a futuristic basketball game released for the Super Nintendo Entertainment System without rules, without fouls, and weapons are permitted.

 The positive view of the team was not universal with Michael Jordan declaring "the Bad Boys are bad for basketball", later adding "I hated them.
 And that hate carries even to this day."
 David Stern, Commissioner of the NBA at the time, said, "If I had it to do over again, we would be more aggressive in regulating, shall we say, that style of play, because it led to our game becoming much more physical."

 Jalen Rose, who later starred as a member of the Fab Five at Michigan, embraced the Bad Boys brand as a teenager growing up in Detroit, stating "I loved everything about the Bad Boys.
 I loved how they played and how they didn't back down.
 They just went out and kicked the other teams' butts."
 Pistons announcer George Blaha said, "I think the people of Detroit and all across Michigan loved the Pistons' don't-back-down-ever mentality.
 Detroit's a working person's town and that's the same type of fan that you have all across the state of Michigan from the big cities to the small towns.
 Never does a day go by that somebody that I talk to doesn't bring up the Bad Boys; they loved 'em."